 What is Programmatic Advertising?

-Programmatic advertising is an automated system of selling and buying of digital inventory.
+Programmatic advertising, or programmatic display, is an automated system of selling and buying of digital inventory.
 It uses a system with multiple programs built inside it to carry out functions like selecting ad formats, adding floor price, allow targeting, generate required reports, and many more.

 Consider this, you want to sell your 300×300 ad unit to a buyer looking to target males, aged between 18-30, living in California, interested in bikes and bid not below $0.5 CPM.